 "Every novelist's work contains an implicit vision of the history of the novel, an idea of what the novel is.
 I have tried to express the idea of the novel that is inherent in my own novels." — Milan Kundera

-As witty, original, and far-reaching as his unique fiction, Kundera offers his views on the role of historical events in fiction, the meaning of action, the creation of character in the postpsychological novel and his reflections on the state of the modern European novel.
+Kundera's discussion of his own work includes his views on the role of historical events in fiction, the meaning of action, and the creation of character in the post-psychological novel.